anandarwork-code/sre-lab/README.md

 - Containers, IaC, CI/CD (in progress)

 ## Goal

-SRE / DevOps role — 15 LPA+
+Becoming a production-grade SRE through deliberate practice — building, breaking, and monitoring real systems.

 ---
 > "How would you know if this broke at 3am?"